brownben/bang/README.md

 # Bang

-My Attempt at Creating My Own Interpreted Programming Language in TypeScript.
+Bang is my attempt at creating a programming language, based on the parts I like of languages I have used.
+It is mostly inspired by JavaScript and Python and is created using TypeScript.

-Based on and Inspired by [Crafting Interpreters](https://craftinginterpreters.com/)
+Based on and inspired by the awesome [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom.

+Have a play with the language [directly in your browser](https://bang.benbrown.dev)

 ## Usage